 We commenced engagement with key stakeholders and Sami rightsholders in February 2022 and have continued to maintain regular contact and to broaden our communication within the wider community.
 Our focus has been to meet, understand, and develop trust-based relationships.

-Additionally, Kingsrose has developed an Indigenous Peoples Policy, and will be receiving FPIC and cultural awareness training from Protect Sápmi.
+Additionally, Kingsrose is developing an Indigenous Peoples Policy, and we have received FPIC and cultural awareness training from Protect Sápmi.